jordansavant/ncmysql/README.md

 # ncmysql

-An ncurses explorer and client for mysql databases.
+An ncurses explorer and client for MySQL databases written in C

 ## usage